Value-added tax (VAT)

 IMI rates are annually increased three times when urban real estate is in ruins or vacant for a period of over one year.

 In this situation, the IMI rate can be increase six times.
 An additional increase of 10% in each of the following years is also possible.
-However, it is capped as 12 times of the applicable IMI rate.
+However, it is capped at 12 times the applicable IMI rate.

 IMI exemptions and reductions